Luis Eduardo Rueda Guerrero

 Responsibilities: + Verication and improvement of Analog blocks. + Verilog-A/AMS modeling (specially the modeling of a Sigma-Delta ADC). + Design of a VOLTAGE RAMP-UP PROTECTION (used in a Bandgap voltage reference).
 Co-author of a US-Patent (US8729951 B1).

-Luis Eduardo Rueda Guerrero Skills
+Luis Eduardo Rueda Guerrero education

-Frequently Asked Questions about Luis Eduardo Rueda Guerrero
+Frequently asked questions about Luis Eduardo Rueda Guerrero

 What company does Luis Eduardo Rueda Guerrero work for?

-Luis Eduardo Rueda Guerrero works for Onsilicon
+Luis Eduardo Rueda Guerrero works for OnSilicon.

-What is Luis Eduardo Rueda Guerrero's email address?
+Where is Luis Eduardo Rueda Guerrero based?

 What schools did Luis Eduardo Rueda Guerrero attend?